FraCose/Recombination_Random_Algos/README.md

 see the pdf for more details.
 In recombination.py we have rewritten in Python the algorithm presented<br />
 in Tchernychova, Lyons "Caratheodory cubature measures", PhD thesis, University of Oxford, 2016.<br />
 Note that we do not consider their studies relative to different trees/data structure,<br />
-due to numerical instability in some cases as declared in the work; another<br />
-reason is that their analysis was focused for specific cases.
-See the reference for more details.<br />
+read the cited work for more details.<br />

 ---------------------------------------------------
 To Run the Experiments - Requested file